Site logo

 GitHub Repository

 Signals collected from physiological processes have been ubiquitous in medical settings since arguably the beginning of civilization, although rudamentary uses were not as visualizable as what technology allows today.
-For instance, it has long been known that finding a patient’s pulse was an indicator that said patient was still alive.
-Obviously, advances in medical science and methodology have revealed much more about the human body over the years, and the binary indicator of “alive/deceased” has been replaced with a more sophisticated interpretations of internal bodily processes.
+For instance, it has long been common knowledge that the duration between a patient’s pulses correlates with certain bodily conditions, ranging from an infection to an underlying heart condition.
+Obviously, advances in medical science and methodology have revealed much more about the human body over the years, and the binary statuses of “healthy/ill” has been replaced with more sophisticated interpretations of internal bodily processes.

 Gif of EKG signal